 This is a crucial tool for any business with an online presence.
 Add unique tracking codes to each of your webpages and generate behaviour data for every site visitor.
 Google Analytics shows information your content management system and other monitoring tools might not measure, so it’s great to use in conjunction with your existing applications.
 For example, you’ll be able to identify which content on your website or blog isn’t capturing people’s attention, by measuring bounce rates and how long customers spend on every page.
 It also shows you the number of pages your customers are looking at each time they’re on your site, and which ones are the best at getting people to click through to a new page.
 This shows you where you’re doing a good job at making customers want to learn more about you, moving them further down the funnel.
 These insights help to develop a full picture of the customer journey with your brand and how it could be improved.

 Distribution is a crucial part of any content marketing strategy.
 Even the most amazing blog post isn’t valuable if nobody sees it.
 Buffer makes it easy to set up a schedule for your social posts, as well as providing visibility into your results.
 It also provides analytics so you can see your most popular posts across different platforms including Twitter, LinkedIn, Facebook and Google+.
 One of its most helpful features is the ‘potentials’.
 For each social post, Buffer will show you how many people could have seen it.
-This is really useful, as it shows you how well you’re engaging your online audience, rather than looking at your total number of followers.
+This is shows you how well you’re engaging your online audience, rather than looking at your total number of followers.
 The ‘Optimal Timing Tool’ also lets you create a schedule based on the times that your own audience is most engaged so you can continue to refine your scheduling strategy.